oracle/graal/docs/reference-manual/native-image/PGO-Basic-Usage.md

 Same as before, the executed commands and the time output is shown bellow.

 ```
-$ time  $GRAALVM_HOME/bin/java -XX:+UseSerialGC GameOfLife input.txt output.txt 100
-	>> Elapsed: 8.78s, CPU Usage: 116%, MAX RSS: 1203196kB

 $ time  ./gameoflife-default input.txt output.txt 100
-	>> Elapsed: 24.13s, CPU Usage: 99%, MAX RSS: 796288kB
+	>> Elapsed: 24.02s

 $ time  ./gameoflife-pgo input.txt output.txt 100
-	>> Elapsed: 13.39s, CPU Usage: 99%, MAX RSS: 896060kB
+	>> Elapsed: 13.25s

 ```

-We can now see that the story changes slightly.
-One hunderd iterations on the JVM actually takes less time than both the native image builds.
-This is because the application is running long enough that the effort the JVM invests in profiling and optimizing the code (including speculative optimizations that AOT compilers can't do) starts paying off.
-On the other hand, the max RSS of the JVM is still significantly higher than both native image builds, and the CPU usage is higher.

-But the more interesting part of this comparison is comparing at the default native image build and the PGO native image build.
-In all three of our example runs (1, 10 and 100 iterations) the PGO build outperformes the default native image build significantly.
+In both of our example runs (1 and 100 iterations) the PGO build outperformes the default native image build significantly.
-The amount of improvement that PGO provides in this case is offcourse not representative of the PGO gains for real world applications, since our Game Of Life application is small and does exactly one thing so the profiles provded are based on the exact same workload we are measuring.
+The amount of improvement that PGO provides in this case is offcourse not representative of the PGO gains for real world applications, since our Game Of Life application is small and does exactly one thing so the profiles provided are based on the exact same workload we are measuring.
 But it illustrates the general point - profile guided optimizations allow AOT compilers to perform similar tricks that JIT compilers can do in order to improve the performance of the code they generate.